The important differences between a Rebuy and a Re-entry

 - The fee required for a rebuy could be lower than the initial entry fee.

-The entry fee to a tournament might comprise an amount that goes towards the prize pool plus an additional "house fee" taken by the organisers to cover the expense of running the tournament.
-The cost of a rebuy could omit the "house fee", with all of the rebuy fee going towards the prize pool.
+The initial buy-in amount for a tournament might comprise an amount that goes towards the prize pool plus an additional "house fee" taken by the organisers to cover the expense of running the tournament.
+The cost of a rebuy might omit the "house fee", with all of the rebuy amount going towards the prize pool.

 (Do note that in most countries the taking of such a house fee, or "rake", is usually illegal outside of licensed gaming venues such as casinos.)